 1. The Property fails to comply with the requirements of building, housing, and health codes.

-- Mold is growing throughout the property
+- Mold is growing

-- The property lacks running water
+- No running water

-- There are Rodents and roaches that freely enter the property
+- Rodents and roaches freely enter

-- The Property does not have operating plumbing
+- No operating plumbing

 2. The Landlord failed to maintain the roofs, windows, doors, floors, steps, porches, exterior foundations, and all other structural components in good repair.

 Prior to signing the lease, the Landlord and Tenant agree to be responsible for various aspects of the property.
-For example, in most residential leases, there is a section that lists whether the Landlord or Tenant is responsible.
+For example, in most residential leases, there is a section that lists if the Landlord or Tenant is responsible.
 This includes:

 A. Smoke Detectors,